burcukolcak/r-workshop-spring2021/README.md

-# R Workshop for Polisci Grad Students, Spring 2021
+# R Workshop, Spring 2021

-This repo contains materials from Rutgers "Introduction to R" workshop from Spring 2021.
+This repo contains materials from Rutgers "Introduction to R" workshop for Political Science Grad Students from Spring 2021.
 You will also find a syllabus.